wp-plugins/watu/readme.txt

 - Made the quiz more user-friendly by auto-generating a demo quiz for the new users
 - Improvements to open end quesitons: now any special characters are handled and matching is case INSENSITIVE
 - Moved the grades management out of the main quiz form for better user interface, data integrity and rich text editor for the grade descriptions
+- Added "grade" filter in the "View results" page
 - Fixed number of wpautop() issues.
 Now the filter is applied manually only where it's needed
 - Fixed bug with calculating points on open-end question (the bug was caused by the latest "randomize answers" feature)